stacks-archive/blockstack-browser/README.md

 1. Clone this repo: `git clone https://github.com/blockstack/blockstack-portal.git`
 1. Install node dependencies: `npm install`
 1. Run `npm run dev-proxy` to start the CORS proxy
-1. Run `npm run dev -- --api_password <core-api-password>` replacing "<core-api-password>" with the value you selected in part 1.
+1. Run `npm run dev`
+1. When prompted in your browser, enter the Core API password you selected in part 1.

 *Note: npm dev runs a BrowserSync process that watches the assets in `/app`, then builds them and places them in `/build`, and in turn serves them up on port 3000.
 When changes are made to the original files, they are rebuilt and re-synced to the browser frames you have open.*